CryptoverseCC/Android-Widgets/README.md

 ### Settings

-`userfeeds:flip="10"` or constructor parameter `flip` can be used to change how often ads are switched.
+`userfeeds:flip="10"` or constructor parameter `flip` can be used to change how often links are switched.
 Default value is 6 seconds.
 Set value lower or equal to 0 if you don't want links to be switched automatically.